ramantehlan/blog/content/post/2020/gsoc/intro.md

 </p>

-- Proposal: <a href="/blog/post/2020/gsoc/proposal">Enabling Reproducible computing in nteract play</a>
+- Proposal: <a href="https://ramantehlan.github.io/blog/post/2020/gsoc/proposal/">Enabling Reproducible computing in nteract play</a>
+- Progress Report 1: <a href="https://ramantehlan.github.io/blog/post/2020/gsoc/progress-report-1/">What's it like to strategize and build the sails for nteract-play</a>